6 Great Tank Mates for Fire Eels (Compatibility Guide 2023)

 Temperament | Aggressive and territorial |

-A slightly challenging but highly popular fish to pair with your Fire Eel is the Oscar Fish.
+A slightly challenging but popular fish to pair with your Fire Eel is the Oscar Fish.
 Just keep in mind that Oscar Fish are incredibly territorial, even with other Oscar Fish.

 5. Green Terror (Andinoacara Rivulatus)